 Set up/Add additional folders for Playwright page object model

-- pages folder: Since we are using Page Object Model (POM) pattern the pages folder contains all the relevant page objects
+- pages folder: Since the POM pattern is being used, the pages folder contains all the relevant page objects.

 - utility folder: The common code/function, which can be used in different tests can be placed here.
 For example, generating a random number, getting a date and time, etc.